Can You Get a Loan to Build an Apartment Building? Complete Guide

 Understanding these ratios helps you calculate exactly how much capital you'll need to bring to the table.

-Types of Apartment Construction Loans
+What Are the Types of Apartment Construction Loans?

 1. Traditional Bank Construction Loans